 Remdesivir Shows Promise as a Coronavirus Treatment—Here's What to Know About This Antiviral Drug

-In an interview with NBC News Today on April 29, Anthony Fauci, MD, director of the National Institute of Allergy and Infectious Diseases (NIAID), said remdesivir “has a clear-cut, significant, positive effect in diminishing the time to recovery.”
+Remdesivir, developed by California-based drugmaker Gilead Sciences Inc., appears to “block” COVID-19.
+In an interview with NBC News Today on April 29, Anthony Fauci, MD, director of the National Institute of Allergy and Infectious Diseases (NIAID), said the drug “has a clear-cut, significant, positive effect in diminishing the time to recovery.”
 He revealed that in a large international study, patients who took remdesivir needed an average of 11 days to recover from COVID-19, compared to 15 days for those in the study who received a placebo.

 "Although a 31% improvement doesn't seem like a knockout 100%, it is a very important proof of concept," said Dr. Fauci.
 "What it has proven is that a drug can block this virus."

-Remdesivir is one of four treatments being studied in the World Health Organization’s “Solidarity” trial, which began in February.
+Remdesivir is part of the World Health Organization’s “Solidarity” trial, which began in February.
 Dr. Fauci told NBC News Today that the “primary endpoint of the study was the patients’ time to recover, and specifically their “ability to be discharged” from the hospital.

 As well as a quicker recovery rate, the fatality rate was more favorable in the remdesivir group—8% of patients died, compared to 11% in the placebo group.